-The Village of Lowell water department has prepared the following report for 2021 to provide information to you, the consumer, on the quality of our drinking water.
+The Village of Lowell water department has prepared the following report for 2023 to provide information to you, the consumer, on the quality of our drinking water.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.

 The Village of Lowell receives its water from two production wells located along the Muskingum River.
 Water treatment consists of liquid Sodium Hypochlorite, which is injected into the system by two independent injection feed pumps.
-We also maintain a hydro pneumatic booster station which provides water for our customers located on State Route 530
+We also maintain a hydro pneumatic booster station which provides water for our customers located on State Route 530.
+This year we also added filtration to remove iron and manganese from the water system.

-Our daily water usage is around 50,000 gallons, with a storage tank capacity of 100,000 gallons which gives us a day and half supply of water.
+Our daily water usage is around 55,000 gallons, with a storage tank capacity of 100,000 gallons which gives us a day and half supply of water.

 If you want to learn more, please attend any of our regularly scheduled board meetings.
-Which are held the 2nd Monday of each month at 6:00pm at the Village Town Hall
+Which are held the 2nd Monday of each month at 6:00pm at the Village Town Hall.